 Wooden house, a gesture for ecology

 As for the environment, wood has, a priori, everything to please.
 A wooden house produces little CO2 emissions reducing greenhouse gases, this material naturally stores carbon and since it is a natural insulator, wood reduces heating costs.

-Be careful, a wooden frame house does not mean "all wood", however, because in this type of construction, only the uprights and crossbars are made of solid wood ...
-The rest is made of transformed materials, in particular reconstituted wood with glues .
+Be careful, a wooden frame house does not mean "all wood", because in this type of construction, only the uprights and crossbars are made of solid wood while the rest is made of transformed materials, in particular reconstituted wood.
 This somewhat tarnishes the ecological image.

 On the other hand, if you opt for a "post-beam" or "log" house, your construction will be much more respectful of the environment.
 This second option is more ecological but also more expensive.

 Pay attention to the origin and provenance of the wood as well.
 To limit transport costs and therefore the carbon impact, it is better to choose local producers or not far from the United Kingdom.